MikeHughesKent/PyHoloscope/docs/source/inline.rst

 and subsequently the refocus depth will be in the same units.

-Better quality inline holography refocusing is normally achieved if we first subtract a background image, acquired with no object in the field-of-view.
+Better quality inline holography refocusing is normally achieved if we first subtract a background image, acquired with no object in the field-of-view, forming what is known as a contrast hologram.
 Assuming the background image is stored in the 2D numpy array ``backgroundImg``, a background can be specified using::

     holo.set_background(backgroundImg)